 Simple sugars will help you with short bursts of energy, while complex sugars will help sustain you over longer miles.
 Salts need to be replenished as you sweat them out to keep the levels of your body fluids constant.

 Ever stare at the vast array of sports gels and wonder what to choose?
 Here is a comparison study of the different brands of sports gels sold at Big Peach.
 For purposes of consistency, chocolate was used as the test case wherever possible.
-Calories, sugars and salts can vary within brands based on flavor.
+Calories, sugars, and salts can vary within brands based on flavor.
 Some gels contain caffeine, so be sure to read the label if you are overly sensitive.

-First, let’s demystify the different the sugar sources.
+First, let’s demystify the different sugar sources.
 Summarized to keep from putting you to sleep, a great deal of detailed information can be found on the web if interested.

-Fructose is a simple sugar (monosaccharide) found if fruits and some root vegetables.
+Fructose is a simple sugar (monosaccharide) found in fruits and some root vegetables.
 Too much fructose can cause gastrointestinal distress in some people.
 The amount in a typical gel is not enough to cause worry.

 Cane Syrup (sucrose) is derived during the process of turning sugar cane into granulated sugar.
-It is a monosaccharide.

 Gel | Sugar Source(s) | Calories | Electrolytes | Total Carbs | Texture | Comments |